AUSTRALIAN MADE

 • Is your cat avoiding the litter box?
 Aside from anxiety, litter box avoidance can be a surefire sign of cat UTI and other feline illnesses.

 • Do you notice slight tension in your cat's body?
-This includes slight muscle stiffness & rigidity in the hind legs.
+This includes slight muscle stiffness and rigidity in the hind legs.

 • Do you notice if your cat has dilated pupils?
 In some extreme cases, anxious cats may exhibit dilated pupils in one or both eyes.